Knowledge mobilization efforts

 CFN hosts successful first Giving Voice to Frail Elderly Canadians meeting

 As part of the CFN annual conference in Toronto on September 27-29, 2015, CFN hosted a world-café style participatory meeting of 60 citizen advocacy representatives, researchers, health care professionals, policy makers and industry partners.
-Participants explored and voted on a range of topics and strategies for engaging frail elderly Canadians and their family caregivers in research, health care decision making and policy setting.
+Participants explored and voted on a range of topics and strategies for engaging older Canadians living with frailty and their family caregivers in research, health care decision making and policy setting.
 Here is a summary of the day's proceedings and outcomes.

 Perspectives on aging and frailty health with Dr. Duncan Sinclair